 - Will have to place a Fixed Deposit in a bank account in Malaysia of RM150,000 if under 50, and RM100,000 if over 50.

 It should be noted that the fixed deposit does not have to be placed until after the applicant has received a letter of conditional approval.
 This letter sets out the steps that have to be completed before the visa is issued.

 These steps usually consists of placing the Fixed Deposit, having a medical examination in Malaysia and obtaining medical insurance for Malaysia.
 Once these steps are completed the visa can be collected from the Immigration Department in Putrajaya.

 Malaysia, while often overlooked among the likes of Thailand and Singapore, has one of Asia’s most business friendly, unique, and deregulated property markets.

 Yields are low (and will probably remain so in the foreseeable future) and taxes are high – yet the potential for appreciation is even higher.
 The Ringgit is now at multi-decade lows, meaning its inevitable rise will have a multiplying effect on any returns.

 Not only that, but prices per square metre are some of Asia’s lowest, despite the fact that Malaysia is more developed than most of its neighbors.
 Prices in KL, for example, are even lower than in Manila or Ho Chi Minh City.

 Furthermore, population growth combined with urbanization should drive prices up in the city’s center.

 Don’t expect quick profits with Malaysia real estate.
-But the ability to own land combined with excellent potential for price increases makes Malaysia one of Asia’s better places to invest in real estate.
+However, the ability to own land combined with excellent potential for price increases makes Malaysia one of Asia’s best places to buy real estate.

 Skip the Next Western Recession